Skip to main content

 Building MCP Servers

-To create an MCP server, implement the Model Context Protocol specification.
-Your server must handle two JSON-RPC methods:
+To create an MCP server compatible with Datagrid, implement the Model Context Protocol specification using streamable HTTP transport.
+Your server must handle the following methods:

 • tools/list - Returns available tools and their JSON Schema definitions